 - To keep a record of your relationship with us

 - To enable us to record how you’d like to hear from us

 - To understand how we can keep improving our fundraising products, services and information

 - To ensure we are being compliant with various laws.
 For example, gambling legislation when we administer our lottery

 - To occasionally invite you to participate in surveys from Claire House so we can continually improve what we do

 - To help us to build profiles of our supporters so we can better target our communications.
 From time to time we might use geographic, demographic and other information relating to you, so we can understand your interests and send you the most relevant pieces of information.
 We may take this information from publicly available sources (e.g. addresses, census data, listed directorships and typical earnings in a given area) and may use trusted third parties to do this

 - We may contact you to keep you updated on our progress, send you stories and ask you for donations or to participate in fundraising events or other support.
-Occasionally we may include information from partner organisations.
+Occasionally we may include information from partner organisations or use trusted partner organisations to contact you.
 Our communications all have opt-out statements in them, and the opportunity to indicate your preferences.
 If you don’t want us to contact you, then we’re fine with that too.
 You can do so by ringing us on 0151 343 0883 or by emailing us at email@example.com.

 Lawful Basis for Processing

 We must have a lawful basis for processing your information; this will vary on the circumstances of why we process and how we use your information, but typical examples include: